 Both European and American directors of the 1910s employed what I’ve called the tableau approach.
 Within a fixed camera setup and fairly distant framing, the viewer’s attention is controlled through staging, either lateral or in depth.
 I’ve given plenty of examples elsewhere of how flexible and precise this style can be.
 A beautiful example occurs in Lois Weber’s False Colours, which I’ve already analyzed along these lines.

 During the years I examined, directors were already discarding this approach in favor of cutting-based ways of guiding our eye.
 Some freely put the camera at various points around a set or an outdoor scene.
 (In all national cinemas of the period, we find more variety of camera placement on location than in sets, for obvious reasons.)
 More common was the tendency toward what was called the “scene-insert” method.
 A master shot of middle range (the “scene”) would be followed by a closer view of something within that space (the “insert”).
 Very often that cut would be an axial one—that is, a setup straight along the camera axis.
-Although sometimes decried as a mistake, filmmakers of all periods use the axial cut without fear.
+Although sometimes decried as a mistake, the axial cut has been used by filmmakers of all eras.

 The corn-husking bee in The Hoosier Schoolmaster (1914) illustrates how a basic tactic of the tableau style may be integrated with the scene-insert method.
 The new schoolteacher is boarding with Mrs. Means, who’s trying to get him to marry her daughter.
 As the community gathers (that corn won’t husk itself), Mrs. Means forces her daughter on him.
 The teacher, though, is more attracted to the demure town outcast Hannah.
 First, Mrs. Means stands behind the schoolmaster and her daughter.
 Back to us, she addresses the hayseeds.

 She moves away to show Hannah in the background.
-In the tableau approach, this blocking-and-revealing action is sustained and repeated throughout the shot, but here it’s a one-off device.
+In the tableau approach, this blocking-and-revealing action is usually repeated throughout the shot, but here it’s a one-off device.
 As soon as it happens, the schoolmaster turns to look back.

 Now comes an axial cut to Hannah in the background.